Oolong tea is a semi-oxidized type of beverage, meaning that it’s midway between green and black tea. So, does Oolong tea have caffeine?

 Oolong grows primarily in China and Taiwan.
 The tea is produced through a process that allows the leaves to oxidize.
 Roasting or heating stops the process before oxidation completes.
 The level of the roast and oxidation varies considerably, resulting in many varieties with different colors, aromas and flavors.
 A semi-fermented oolong tea has an earthy flavor.
 Oolong is a good option for anyone who wants a tea with low caffeine content.

 The Amount Caffeine in Oolong Tea

 There are many factors that would influence the amount of caffeine in the plucked tea leaves.
-This include the plant variety, growing region, plant and leaf age, soil nutrients, length of the growing period, rainfall and field conditions.
-The final caffeine content might be affected further during the production.
+This includes the plant variety, growing region, plant and leaf age, soil nutrients, length of the growing period, rainfall and field conditions.
+The final caffeine content might be affected further by the production.

 Overall, the Oolong tea has less caffeine content than other teas such as the black and green varieties.
 People usually steep or brew the teas for three minutes to get a regular cup or up to five minutes to get a stronger one.
 Brewing or steeping oolong tea for one to two minutes will yield significantly less caffeine.